 Governor Wolf’s efforts are notably praiseworthy, having $20.4 allocated by the legislature for the 2016-17 fiscal year.
 The funds are intended to bring about change and make resources more available for opioid addicts throughout the state.
-The hope is that anyone who is suffering with an opioid or heroin addiction gets the help they need, and is able to do so in a timely and simple fashion.
-Often times, when an individual is ready to seek help, resources are scarce, if at all available.
+The hope is that anyone who is suffering from an opioid or heroin addiction gets the help they need and is able to do so in a timely and simple fashion.
+Oftentimes, when an individual is ready to seek help, resources are scarce, if at all available.
 An addict calls a treatment center and they have a waiting list.
-That person then in turn, continues to use.
+That person then, in turn, continues to use.
 With addiction, action needs to be taken immediately, before it is too late.
 The centers plan to limit occurrences such as these, getting opioid addicts into treatment immediately.

 Centers Of Excellence

 So how will this plan be executed?
 To say the state wants to help save lives and get opioid addicts on the path to recovery, is easy enough, but what does it entail?
 Cue the Centers of Excellence.
 These centers will act as a network throughout the state, coordinating care for those with Medicaid coverage.
 Opioid addicts will receive a holistic-based treatment plan, incorporating both behavioral health and primary health care.
 The system will also ensure that these individuals receive follow-up care and support within their communities, such as assistance with housing and food.